 Pong Over Philly: Drexel Professor to Transform Cira Centre into Classic Arcade Game

-Dr. Frank Lee, an associate professor in Drexel’s Westphal College of Media Arts & Design and co-founder of the Drexel Game Design Program, is the man behind the bouncing ball.
+Dr. Frank Lee, a teaching professor in Drexel’s College of Engineering and co-founder of the Drexel Game Design Program, is the man behind the bouncing ball.
 Lee, who co-directs Drexel’s nationally recognized gaming program, had a vision of turning the building into his personal game console.
 With some help from Technically Philly, Brandywine Realty Trust, the Philadelphia Museum of Art and the Knight Foundation, Lee’s dream is becoming a reality for all of Philadelphia to see – and play.